Investment Strategy and Portfolio Objectives

-- Income – Peritus seeks a portfolio generating high current income provided by bond and loan coupon obligations and, to a lesser extent, dividends from equity investments.
+- Income – Peritus seeks to create a portfolio that generates high current income provided by bond and loan coupon obligations and, to a lesser extent, dividends from equity investments.

 - Capital Gains Potential – Peritus primarily focuses on the “secondary” market, where they believe there is less competition and more opportunities for capital gains.

-- Disciplined Investment Process – Peritus’ investment ideas, themes and process are generated internally.
-They don’t rely on Wall Street sell-side propaganda, which drives market participants to invest in the same large, well-covered names and trends.
+- Disciplined Investment Process – Peritus’ investment ideas, themes and processes are generated internally.
+These ideas don’t rely on Wall Street sell-side propaganda, which drive market participants to invest in the same large, well-covered names and trends.
 Peritus undertakes a rigorous credit and valuation analysis, paying particular attention to businesses that provide a product or service they view as “essential,” generate free cash flow, have a manageable capital structure, and/or have hard asset values that are not reflected in the bond pricing.

-- Value Investing – Peritus does not stop with traditional credit analysis, but looks at a complete appraisal of the intrinsic value of each business in which they invest, applying a value investing philosophy to the bond market.
-The entire capital structure is analyzed to determine where the best risk/return is, while maintaining a margin of safety.
+- Value Investing – Peritus does not stop with traditional credit analysis, but looks at a complete appraisal of the intrinsic value of each business in which they invest.
+By applying a value-based investing philosophy to the entire capital structure we determine where the best risk/return is, while maintaining a margin of safety.

-- Yield – Peritus largely focuses on the non-investment grade market, which generally offers higher yields, reflecting the relative/perceived risk of the credits.
-Individual coupon cash flows typically range from 7% – 12% and these are tangible, contractual obligations.
+- Yield – Peritus focuses on the non-investment grade market, which offers higher yields, reflecting the relative/perceived risk of the market.
+In certain circumstances, Peritus will choose to generate yield through dividends of undervalued equities.

 - Focused Diversification – Peritus lets the value they see in the market dictate portfolio diversification in order to avoid forcing “de-worsification,” (investing in less attractive names just to increase the total number of holdings or mirror an index).
-A typical portfolio consists of 40-60 names—a truly active strategy.
+A typical portfolio consists of 50-80 names—which we believe is an active strategy.

-- Short Duration/Maturity Profile – Because they largely focus on seasoned credits, their stated duration and maturity tends to be shorter than that of the market indexes, while their actual maturity is generally even shorter due to early refinancings and take-outs via calls, puts and tenders.
+- Short Duration/Maturity Profile – Because of a focus on seasoned credits, our portfolio duration and maturity tends to be shorter than that of the market indexes.